jeremyrieunier/polar/pages/outbound.md

 Action plan:
 - Identify specific failure points
-- Text new messaging if the segment remains important
+- Test new messaging if the segment remains important
 - Consider relocating resources to other campaigns

 # Size the outbound opportunity
-The Total Addressable Market (TAM) of Polar consists of 127,000 Shopify merchants with GMV between $1M and $500M:
+The TAM of Polar consists of 127,000 Shopify merchants with a GMV between $1M and $500M:

 | GMV Category | Number of Merchants | % of Total |
 | ------------ | --------- | ---------- |